-The movement caught public attention in 1874 when Impressionist's artworks were exhibited at now-famous Salon des Refusés, which is French for "exhibition of rejects".
+The movement caught public attention in 1874 when Impressionist artworks were exhibited at the now-famous Salon des Refusés, which is French for “exhibition of rejects”.
 This was a group show composed of artworks that were submitted for the annual state-sponsored exhibition the Salon, but were rejected by the jury.

 The official Salon was a prestigious art exhibition held by the Académie des Beaux-Arts in Paris.
 After many artists were rejected from the Salon, they protested and this reached French Emperor Napoleon III.
 The Emporer ordered that the rejected pieces should be displayed at a separate show nearby.
 The Emporer’s office issued the following statement:

 “Numerous complaints have come to the Emperor on the subject of the works of art which were refused by the jury of the Exposition.
 His Majesty, wishing to let the public judge the legitimacy of these complaints, has decided that the works of art which were refused should be displayed in another part of the Palace of Industry.”
 (Published in Le Moniteur on 24 April 1863)